Raresh996/MoviesApp/README.md

 ## Features:

 * View the most popular and top rated movies offered by TheMovieDb
-* View the poster, rating, trailer and reviews of a movies
+* View the poster, rating, trailer and reviews of a movie
 * Mark movies as favorite and be able to see them even when offline

 ## License: